mindscan-de/FuriousIron-HFB/README.md

 This is basically a bloom filter implementation done in two lines of code.
 Which is basically indistinguishable from a bounded memory access.
 The idea is to basically skip the hashing of an already CRHF generated hash value and replacing it by hash value extraction.
-In case you want to test a list of hashed document origin IDs against a set of a set of hashed document origin IDs.
+In case you want to test a list of hashed document origin IDs against a set of hashed document origin IDs.